EdjeElectronics/TensorFlow-Object-Detection-API-Tutorial-Train-Multiple-Objects-Windows-10/README.md

 # How To Train an Object Detection Classifier for Multiple Objects Using TensorFlow (GPU) on Windows 10

-Shameless plug: If you found this guide useful, please consider donating to my team for the Seattle Great Strides Walk fundraiser this weekend (5/20).
-All donations go directly to the Cystic Fibrosis Foundation!   http://fightcf.cff.org/site/TR/GreatStrides/132_Washington_Seattle?px=3882392&pg=personal&fr_id=6695

 ## Brief Summary
 *Last updated: 4/7/2018 with TensorFlow v1.7*